The Astral Library

 In the Sephirotic Tree of Life, the Tzaddik corresponds to Yesod — the Foundation.
 Yesod is the ninth Sephirah, the channel through which all the higher energies flow down into Malkhut (the Kingdom, the manifest world).
 Without Yesod, the upper Tree has no connection to the lower.
 Without the Tzaddik, heaven has no bridge to earth.

 The Zohar teaches that "the Tzaddik is the foundation of the world" (Tsaddiq yesod olam — Proverbs 10:25).
-This is not merely a moral statement — it is a cosmological one.
-The righteous person is a structural element of reality, a living pillar in the Temple of creation.

 The Lamed-Vav Tzaddikim